Enjoy the Ride!

 Give the plant a good watering to help it settle in.

-Your Tilt-A-Swirl® won’t need a lot of fertilizer, but it will benefit from a shot of good all purpose fertilizer in the spring when the leaves start to sprout.
+Your plant won’t need a lot of fertilizer, but it will benefit from an organic all-purpose fertilizer in the spring when the leaves start to sprout.
 A fertilizer with a higher middle number (e.g. 15-30-15 or 5-10-5) will work best.

 The best time to do a little trimming on your hydrangea is in early spring, just before it starts to grow again (just after you see signs of life is okay too).
 Removing dead flowers from the previous year is a good start.

-Important tip: it’s best not to trim after June 1 – you might cut off the new flower buds if you do!
+Important tip: it’s best not to trim after June 1 – you might cut off next year’s flower buds if you do!

 We understand that you want to create a beautiful, relaxing space to enjoy.
 This is why we focus on improved plants that require minimal effort to deliver outstanding beauty, as well as making it easy for you to know how and when to provide care for each Bloomin’ Easy plant you grow.
 You can do this, and we’re here to help!